It is not uncommon for flight prices to change when you try to book. And prices can change that same day and even within hours or minutes.

 With added features and options, more information can be communicated between platforms.

 And when we observe price comparison sites, in particular, we can see that there are OTAs that support NDC content and those that do not.

 So how will you accurately compare these options when one may be with and the other without checked bags?

 And what happens when the price for added baggage is added and updated on the price comparison site but not automatically selected when you arrive at the OTA?

-There will be a price mis-match that the visitor needs to spot or will they just book to be disappointed that baggage was indeed not included.
+Will there be a price mismatch that the visitor needs to spot, or will they book to be disappointed that baggage was indeed not included?

-This may seem like a minor point but with more ancillaries to be offered the environment will become more complex and these types of “honest mistakes” will occur.
+This may seem minor, but with more ancillaries to be offered, the environment will become more complex, and these types of “honest mistakes” will occur.

 Frequently asked questions

 Do flight prices change the more you search?